Vietnam.vn - Nền tảng quảng bá Việt Nam

 Meanwhile, the Center for Artificial Intelligence and Digital Policy in the US has asked the Commerce Commission to block OpenAI from releasing new commercial releases of GPT-4, arguing that the technology is “biased, deceptive, and poses risks to privacy and public safety.”

-Meanwhile, in Japan, Digital Transformation Minister Taro Kono said he wants the upcoming G7 digital ministers' meeting, scheduled for late April, to discuss AI technologies including ChatGPT and deliver a unified G7 message.
+Meanwhile, in Japan, Digital Transformation Minister Taro Kono said he wants the upcoming G7 digital ministers' meeting, scheduled to take place at the end of April, to discuss AI technologies including ChatGPT and deliver a unified G7 message.

-China recently announced planned measures to regulate AI services, saying companies that ship AI technology must submit security assessments to authorities before launching the service on the market.
+China recently announced planned measures to regulate AI services, saying companies that ship AI technology must submit security assessments to authorities before launching the services on the market.

 Experts warn of dangers from AI